deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 Outwardly, John just nodded, and patted his buddy on the shoulder, leaving him to write his return.

-Internally, however…
+Internally, however...

 Legsy was reclining on the new couch, which was already groaning under the weight.
 They'd all but destroyed the last couch through piling onto it en masse for movie night, and roughhousing, and this one looked to be rather less sturdy—Vandenberg was already talking about welding together something more appropriate out of a material that was up to spec, like steel I-beam.

 "How is 'e?"

 "Got an email.
-She said sorry for getting mad, says she's gonna try to keep on top of it…" John vaulted the back of the couch to sit down and ignored the way it creaked as he landed.
+She said sorry for getting mad, says she's gonna try to keep on top of it..."
+John vaulted the back of the couch to sit down and ignored the way it creaked as he landed.

 "Don't know if I buy that."
 Legsy grunted.

-"Well, I mean…" John shrugged.
+"Well, I mean..."
+John shrugged.
 "She's pretty fucking dedicated to him."

 "Too fuckin' dedicated."
 Legsy agreed.
 "I dunno mate, she can't just go on writing off their fights and saying it's fine, can she?"